3 August 2026, 12:02

 It is about the coat change of animals such as the mountain hare, whose camouflage becomes a deadly trap with climate change.

-«In a White Coat»
+«In White Garb»

 It is about animals in their winter coat, which become an easy target in the snow.